-This randomized, double-blind, controlled non-IND clinical study is designed to evaluate KB174 compared to a negative control in adult patients with well-compensated cirrhosis.
+This randomized, double-blind, controlled clinical study is designed to evaluate KB174 compared to a negative control in adult patients with well-compensated cirrhosis.
 It will evaluate nitrogen metabolism in the blood and urine, as well as safety and tolerability.

-Non-IND clinical study evaluating various doses of KB174 in healthy subjects
+Clinical study evaluating various doses of KB174 in healthy subjects*

-This non-IND clinical study is designed to evaluate various dosing levels of KB174 in healthy subjects in a model designed to assess nitrogen metabolism.
+This clinical study is designed to evaluate various dosing levels of KB174 in healthy subjects in a model designed to assess nitrogen metabolism.
 Following a protein challenge, markers of nitrogen metabolism in the blood and urine will be measured, and safety and tolerability will also be evaluated.